Loading cart contents...

 • Participation in a public discussion or presentation of their work and creative practices.

-• Professional development support, such as attending conferences, workshops, and marketing advice for their work; plus consultation sessions from artist career consultants at Springboard for the Arts on topics of their choice.
+• Professional development support, such as attending conferences, workshops, and marketing advice for their work.

 • Participation in a 1 – 2 week artist residency in partnership with McKnight and Artist Communities Alliance.